stevencombs/retrocombs.github.io/_drafts/2019-11-31-my-tips-to-inbox-zero.md

 Email rules can automate the removal of messages.
 For instance, I do not need to know when everyone responds to an invite to attend a meeting, that's what the meeting invite is for, so I use rules to automatically delete these responses.
 I also have a rule that deletes forwards of forwards since those are almost always chain emails.

 # Step 3: Schedule time to inbox zero
-After you prune and automate your inbox, you will use steps four through six to tidy up your inbox daily.
+After you prune and automate your inbox, you will use steps four through six daily to tidy up your inbox.
 Before you start these steps, block out a couple of hours to a half day to complete your first triage session (depending on the number of message in your inbox).

 # Step 4: Daily triage
 You receive messages daily.
 The best case scenario is for you to review all messages at once, on a computer, at a specific time, during the day; however, depending on your role within an organization, this may not be an option.
 In this case, use your mobile phone to triage your email throughout the day.
 I define triage as: